Electric underfloor heating running costs

 What can I do to reduce running costs of my underfloor heating system?

-InsulationNew Concrete floors: For a new concrete floor, insulate the subfloor with as much insulation as possible and install minimum 10mm insomax insulation on top of the screed.
+(2) InsulationNew Concrete floors: For a new concrete floor, insulate the subfloor with as much insulation as possible and install insomax insulation on top of the screed.

 Suspended floors: In a suspended wooden floor insulate with a good quality foil faced insulation between the joists to reflect the heat upwards.

-All floors: Always insulate with Palziv or Insomax insulation.
+All floors: Always insulate with Palziv, Insomax or the Ultra BAcker boards insulation.
 Insomax comes in various thickness’s - try to use the thickest possible.

 Cavity Wall insulation: Many UK homes do not have cavity wall insulation.
 Typical costs are just £150-£350 with a typical payback in just 2-3 years.
 It is an absolute must to reduce fuel bills.